-Source: Idaho Department of Labor data, June 2013.
+Source: Idaho Department of Labor data, June 2013

-&lt;sup>1 A glossary of terms is available at www.compassidaho.org/comm/glossary.htm.
-Acronyms in this document are defined at www.compassidaho.org/documents/prodserv/CIM2040/AcronymList.pdf.
+Note: A glossary of terms is available at www.compassidaho.org/comm/glossary.htm.
+Acronyms in this document are defined in Appendix B.

 This chapter discusses functional classification as well as COMPASS' congestion management process (CMP) and provides details on funded transportation projects and unfunded transportation needs and priorities; all figures are in current dollars.